kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md

 ## What is AzureAccessKeyRequest

-An `AzureAccessKeyRequest` is a Kubernetes `CustomResourceDefinition`(CRD) which allows a user to request the Vault for a new service principal in a Kubernetes native way.
-If `AzureAccessKeyRequest` is approved, then KubeVault operator will issue credentials via a Vault server and create Kubernetes Secret containing these credentials.
-The Secret name will be set in `status.secret.name` field.
-The operator will also create `ClusterRole` and `ClusterRoleBinding` for the k8s secret.
+An `AzureAccessKeyRequest` is a Kubernetes `CustomResourceDefinition` (CRD) which allows a user to request for Azure credentials in a Kubernetes native way.
+If an `AzureAccessKeyRequest` is approved, then the KubeVault operator will issue credentials using a Vault server and create a Kubernetes secret containing the Azure credentials.
+The secret name will be specified in `status.secret.name` field.
+The operator will also create appropriate `ClusterRole` and `ClusterRoleBinding` for the k8s secret.

-When a `AzureAccessKeyRequest` is created, it makes a request to a Vault server for a new service principal under a `role`.
+When an `AzureAccessKeyRequest` is created, it makes a request to a Vault server for a new service principal under a `role`.
 Hence we need to deploy an [AzureRole](/docs/concepts/secret-engine-crds/azure-secret-engine/azurerole.md) CRD before creating an `AzureAccessKeyRequest`.

 ![AzureAccessKeyRequest CRD](/docs/images/concepts/azure_accesskey_request.svg)

 The KubeVault operator performs the following operations when an AzureAccessKeyRequest CRD is created:

 - Checks whether `status.conditions[].type` is `Approved` or not
-- If Approved, requests the Vault server for credentials
+- If Approved, makes Azure access key request to Vault
-- Creates a Kubernetes Secret which contains the credentials
+- Creates a Kubernetes Secret which contains the Azure credentials
-- Sets the name of the k8s secret to GCPAccessKeyRequest's `status.secret`
+- Sets the name of the k8s secret to AzureAccessKeyRequest's `status.secret.name`
 - Assigns read permissions on that Kubernetes secret to specified subjects or user identities

 ## AzureAccessKeyRequest CRD Specification